The following are a selection of abstracts or summaries of articles and reports concerning legal capacity:

 6. Advancing Legal capacity jurisprudence (2011)

 Article written by Oliver Lewis and published in European Human Rights Law Review (2011, Issue 6)

-This article addresses the role of strategic litigation of the right to legal capacity of people with disabilities.
-It places legal capacity within an international human rights law framework and sets out how it is particularly resonant in the context of disability where its withdrawal leads to arbitrary removal of rights such as the right to property, health care decision-making, working and voting.
-The article examines art.
-12 of the United Nations Convention on the Rights of Persons with Disabilities (CRPD), a treaty which, at the time of writing, has been signed by all 27 Member States of the European Union and ratified by 18.
-In addition, the EU has acceded to the Convention, the CRPD being the first UN human rights treaty that has provided this opportunity.
-The author provides a review of European jurisprudence in the area of legal capacity and suggests that litigation can play a valuable role in highlighting the wrongs in guardianship systems, and opening up areas for advocacy and law reform.
+This article addresses the role of strategic litigation on the right to legal capacity of persons with disabilities.
+The article places legal capacity within an international human rights law framework and sets out how it is particularly resonant in the context of disability where withdrawal can lead to the arbitrary removal of rights (such as rights to property, health care decision-making, employment, and voting).
+The article examines Article 12 of the CRPD, a treaty which at the time of writing, was signed by all 27 Member States of the European Union (“EU”) and ratified by 18.
+The CRPD is also the first UN human rights treaty to which the EU acceded.
+The article opens up areas for advocacy and reform by reviewing European jurisprudence on legal capacity and suggesting that litigation can play a valuable role in highlighting the problems of guardianship systems.

 Citation: Oliver Lewis, Advancing Legal capacity jurisprudence, (2011) European Human Rights Law Review, 6, 700-714

 7. Mental health law and the UN Convention on the rights of persons with disabilities (2014)

 Article written by G. Szmukler, Rowena Dawb, Felicity Callar and published in International Journal of Law and Psychiatry (2014, Volume 37 Issue 3)